UPDATE: Fera at Claridge’s closed at the end of 2018

 Dan Cox, the head chef at Fera at Claridge’s, was all smiles as he guided me through the sparkling new kitchen at the heart of one of London’s greatest hotels.
-I was there to spend a day's stage as a commis and it had been decided that my home for the day would be the larder section; the place where all the hot and cold starters are prepared and sent from.
+I was there to spend a day's stage as a commis and it had been decided that my home for the day would be the larder.

 My "classmates" were two CDPs and a junior sous: Michael, Luigi and Rafael.
 Although I was undeniably nervous, the adrenaline was flowing fast.
-I’d never worked in a kitchen before and I didn’t know what to expect.
+This was my first stage in a Michelin starred kitchen and I didn’t know what to expect.
 My biggest fear was that they were going to look on me as some sort of fake.

 But I was wrong.

-They welcomed me warmly and before I knew it I was into the swing of the day and busy with a pile of watercress that I had to separate into perfect leaves for garnish, with the rest to be made into watercress oil.
+They welcomed me warmly and before I knew it I was into the swing of the day, busy with a pile of watercress that I had to separate into perfect leaves for garnish, with the rest to be made into watercress oil.

 My biggest problem was my outfit.
 I was wearing what was an amazingly complicated apron that I was convinced I had put on badly, but I didn’t want to bother anyone with how I should do it up.

 After my mop cloth fell out for the third time, a chef from the fish section tapped me on the shoulder and asked why I wasn’t buttoned up.
 I feared the worst until I realised she meant my chef's jacket.

 Standing preparing food in a Michelin starred restaurant was a new experience for me.
 It’s very easy to get the impression from television that these kitchens are full of fiery flames and angry passions but this one wasn’t like that at all.